nref/speaking/modular_reasoning/modular_reasoning.md

 **Answer: B**

 <!-- pause -->
-Question: How could something that always works be incorrect?
+Q: How could something that always works be incorrect?

 <!-- pause -->
-**Answer: Errors in modular reasoning.**
+**A: Errors in modular reasoning.**

 <!-- pause -->
 Source: [](https://mirdin.com/quizzes/software-design-quiz/)